JorgePedraza2019/Eye-Movement-Exercise/README.md

 The purpose of this project is to be able to follow the cursor through two components representing the movements of the eyes, this interactively using JavaScript, HTML and CSS.

 ## How to Run:
 To run the project, it must first be downloaded and the index.html file must be opened with the browser.
+Then you can move the mouse around the screen so that the eyes follow the cursor.

 ## Roadmap of future improvements:
 The improvements for the project will be to place a function that detects when the mouse touches any eye so that it blinks and thus achieve a much more dynamic effect.